open-footprint/plugin/CONTRIBUTING.md

 Provide more context by answering these questions:

-* **Can you reproduce the problem in [safe mode](https://flight-manual.atom.io/hacking-atom/sections/debugging/#diagnose-runtime-performance-problems-with-the-dev-tools-cpu-profiler)?**
 * **Did the problem start happening recently** (e.g. after updating to a new version of Atom) or was this always a problem?
 * If the problem started happening recently, **can you reproduce the problem in an older version of Open Footprint?** What's the most recent version in which the problem doesn't happen?
 You can download older versions of Open Footprint from [the releases page](https://github.com/johnantoni/open-footprint/releases).
 * **Can you reliably reproduce the issue?** If not, provide details about how often the problem happens and under which conditions it normally happens.